alantech/iasql/rfcs/001 - EC2 schema.md

 - Key Pairs
 - Network interfaces

-The `instance` table still needs more advance options to be defined.
+The `instance` table still needs more advanced options to be defined.
 Some of those missing properties are: instance auto-recovery, shutdown behaviour, stop - hibernate behaviour, termination protection, stop protection, detailed cloudWatch monitoring, elastic GPU, credit specification, tenancy, RAM disk ID, kernel ID or Metadata accessible (I might be missing others).
-Aditionally, some of the features listed above will need to be added to the `instance` table as FKs.
+Additionally, some of the features listed above will need to be added to the `instance` table as FKs.

 The current EC2 model looks like this: